Selection & Consideration for Rosters

 The 13U Year – An Important Choice

-The Ruffnecks program and selection process believes in the “Golden Rule,” particularly at the 13U level: The Golden Rule is that players and families should take their time, without pressure… just as anyone would want to be treated.
+The Ruffnecks selection process believes in the “Golden Rule,” particularly at the 13U level: The Golden Rule is that players and families should take their time, without pressure… just as anyone would want to be treated.
 And we do the same.
 We take our time through our 13U Fall Development Program to get to know those new 13U candidates who really want to become part of the next Ruffnecks class.
+We speak to families and answer their questions.

 The Rufffnecks do not hold traditional “Tryouts.”
 We build our rosters slowly and deliberately.
 We evaluate and select new players to the program as a Staff, not solely by the coach of a given team.
 Our entering class of 13U Ruffnecks is chosen with consideration for several qualities: Baseball IQ; Baseball “I will”; Athleticism; and parents who are willing to step aside and let the program do the coaching.
 We do not build our rosters from cliques of players who follow each other or a coach along the path of empty promises.
 We interview and speak to every candidate and family.
 There comes a time to make a decision, but it is fair to permit both sides to be deliberate and thoughtful.